mmuysenberg/Pong/README.md

 ## Installation
-You need to build the game.
-Than you can run it.
+You can download a built game [here](https://www.dropbox.com/s/p0u7m9owpbkb43d/PongGame.jar?dl=0)  or you can build the game and import it into Eclipse than run it.

 ## Usage
 ![Game Setup](./Game_Setup.png)